library-data-platform/ldp/doc/User_Guide.md

 results, as a step-by-step way of building up complex queries.

-After creating a local table that has many rows, it is a good idea to create an index on each column that may be used for filtering in a `JOIN ...
-ON` or `WHERE` clause:
+After creating a local table that has many rows, it is a good idea to create an index on each column that may be used either for filtering in a `JOIN ...
+ON` or `WHERE` clause, or for sorting in an `ORDER BY`
+clause:

 ```sql
 CREATE TABLE local.loans_status AS